AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/certificate-credentials.md

 * `clientCertificate`: a certificate set on the app registration.
 The `thumbprint` is a *X.509 SHA-1* thumbprint of the certificate, and the `privateKey` is the PEM encoded private key. `x5c` is the optional *X.509* certificate chain used in [subject name/issuer auth scenarios](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/docs/sni.md).
 * `clientAssertion`: a string that the application uses when requesting a token.
 The certificate used to sign the assertion should be set on the app registration.
 Assertion should be of type `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`.

-## Using Certificates
+## Using certificates

 This section covers creating a self-signed certificate and initializing a confidential client.
-For an implementation, eee the code sample: [auth-code-with-certs](../../../samples/msal-node-samples/standalone-samples/auth-code-with-certs)
+For an implementation, see the code sample: [auth-code-with-certs](../../../samples/msal-node-samples/standalone-samples/auth-code-with-certs)

 ### Generating self-signed certificates